 The next statement is “I am able to justify using my gun for self-defense”.
 What does this mean?
 This means you are willing to use your gun against an attacker, potentially taking their life, in order to save your own or a loved one’s life.
 This is not something to accept light-heartedly.
 You need to be ready to live with the fallout of taking a life.
 Even when it is justified, it is not easy to live with taking a life in self-defense.

 Think about the legal ramifications.
 Are you ready to fight in a courtroom to justify your actions?
 Think about the social effects.
 Are you ready to lose friendships and possibly family relationships?
 Of course, I feel that the risk of these consequences are worth saving my life, but you too have to come to this same conclusion.
 If you cant, that is ok.
-Every person is different.
-There are other non-lethal tools you can look into to utilize and any tool is better than nothing.
+Every person is different and this is their own decision to make.
+There are other non-lethal tools you can look into to utilize.
+Afterall, any tool is better than nothing.

 If you aren’t ready to use your gun in a life and death situation, you are not ready to carry a gun.
 The concealed carry mindset starts with the deep will to survive.
 The concealed carry mindset also has to include the willingness to do what you have to in order to survive.
 I am not saying you should WANT to use your gun, the goal is to avoid using it at all costs but if you NEED to use your gun you have to be prepared.